2021 Armenian parliamentary election: Electoral system

-The members of the unicameral National Assembly are elected by party-list proportional representation.
-The number of seats is at least 101, and rises when allocation of additional seats is required.
-Seats are allocated using the d'Hondt method with an election threshold of 5% for parties and 7% for multi-party alliances.
-However, a minimum of three political groups will enter parliament, regardless of the performance of the third-best performing party or alliance.
+The members of the unicameral National Assembly were elected by party-list proportional representation.
+The number of seats was set at a minimum of 101, which could rise when allocation of additional seats is required.
+Seats were allocated using the d'Hondt method with an election threshold of 5% for parties and 7% for multi-party alliances.
+However, a minimum of three political groups would be awarded seats enter parliament regardless of the performance of the third-best performing party or alliance.

-Seats are allocated to parties using their national share of the vote.
-Four seats are reserved for national minorities (Assyrians, Kurds, Russians and Yazidis), with parties having separate lists for the four groups.
-A gender quota requires any top section of a party list to include at least 33% candidates of each gender.
+Four seats were reserved for national minorities (Assyrians, Kurds, Russians and Yazidis), with parties having separate lists for the four groups.
+A gender quota required any top section of a party list to include at least 33% candidates of each gender.

-If a party receives a majority of the vote but wins less than 54% of the seats, they will be awarded additional seats to give them 54% of the total.
-If one party wins over two-thirds of the seats, the losing parties which made it over the threshold will be given extra seats reducing the share of seats of the winning party to two-thirds.
+If a party received a majority of the vote but wins less than 54% of the seats, they would be awarded additional seats to give them 54% of the total.
+If one party won over two-thirds of the seats, the losing parties which passed the electoral threshold would be given extra seats reducing the share of seats of the winning party to two-thirds.
 If a government is not formed within six days of the preliminary results being released, a run-off round between the top two parties must be held on the 28th day.
-The party that wins the run-off will be given the additional seats required for a 54% majority, with all seats allocated in the first round preserved.
+The party that won the run-off would be given the additional seats required for a 54% majority, with all seats allocated in the first round preserved.

-COVID-19 pandemic

-Facing the COVID-19 pandemic in Armenia, the government has implemented inconsistent health measures.
-The Electoral Code does not provide for mail-in voting or early voting.
+Despite the COVID-19 pandemic, the Electoral Code did not provide for mail-in voting or early voting.